asadrzv/twitter/README.md

 # Twitter - Part I

-This is a basic twitter app to read your tweets.
+This is a basic twitter app to read your tweets using the [The Twitter API](https://developer.twitter.com/en/docs/twitter-api).

 Time spent: **4** hours spent in total